 The cylindrical coordinate system is an extension of the polar system in three dimensions.
-It means that the system, just like the polar one, has a pole - a central point (most often overlapping with the origin of the Cartesian system) and a polar axis - a ray that starts in the pole as in located on the CY plane (that is, at a level where z = 0).
+It means that the system, just like the polar one, has a pole – a central point (most often overlapping with the origin of the Cartesian system) and a polar axis – a ray that starts in the pole as in located on the CY plane (that is, at a level where ).
 Additionally, the z-axis is used to describe the position of the point.

 You can, of course, use the cylindrical coordinates calculator to find the polar coordinates in a 2D space.
-Then, the z-coordinate will be always equal to 0.
+Then, the z-coordinate will always be equal to 0.

 Converting Cartesian to cylindrical

 Let's say you want to convert the Cartesian coordinates of a point to cylindrical ones.
 (Our calculator assumes that the origin overlaps with the pole, and the z-axes are the same for both systems.)
 You need to apply the following equations:

 - – Cartesian coordinates; and

 - – Cylindrical coordinates.

 The cylindrical coordinates are subject to the following constraints:

 - must be equal or greater than ; and

 - has to lie within the range .